Conditions of Entry - 2021 SAMDPR – 30 January 2021

 You don’t lose - Lost Teams.

 - Should the paid entered pigeon of your choice be lost during loft orientation and training, your reserve pigeon will automatically be entered into the race at no extra cost.

 - If all your pigeons in a paid team are lost while training with none of them being basketed for the South African Million Dollar Pigeon Race, you may have a free entry for the next South African Million Dollar Pigeon Race only.
-This ruling applies only to full teams of four pigeons and does not apply to teams already activated on a free entry.
+This ruling applies only to full teams of four pigeons received for quarantine and does not apply to teams already activated on a free entry.

 - Free entries cannot be used to activate reserve pigeons.